Honouring Her Majesty Queen Elizabeth II, the RNLI's longest serving patron

 I name this lifeboat …

 The Royal British Legion Jubilee lifeboat joined the relief fleet and saw service at stations around the UK.
 It also had spells as the official station lifeboat at Fraserburgh and Peterhead.
-And The Queen has named four more lifeboats since: The Scout at Hartlepool in 1977, Her Majesty The Queen at Ramsgate in 1993, Richard Cox Scott at Falmouth in 2002 and Sybil Mullen Glover at Plymouth in 2003.
+And Queen Elizabeth II named four more lifeboats since: The Scout at Hartlepool in 1977, Her Majesty The Queen at Ramsgate in 1993, Richard Cox Scott at Falmouth in 2002 and Sybil Mullen Glover at Plymouth in 2003.

 The biggest day in training